marwahaha/twitter/README.md

 - [x] Timestamp is formatted in time since posted
 - [x] Retweets and favorites are formatted to be abreviated for >=1000 amounts
 - [x] Compose a tweet
+- [x] Implement profile view (autolayout still needs to be completed)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):